alexbevi/alexbevi.github.com/_posts/2026-07-15-reconstructing-rippers-iavf-media-pipeline.markdown

 This fixed a class of errors that could not be solved by adjusting the Smacker frame rate.
 The video segments did not own independent clocks.
 They were visual events attached to positions in one continuous audio timeline.

+### The final packet is not the end of playback

+A later scene exposed one more timing boundary.
+Opcode `0x70` exits the packet dispatch loop, but the original player continues polling `GetManagedAudioTriggerActiveDescriptor` until the final managed-audio descriptor completes. `KA_BOOK.AVI`, for example, has several seconds of audio after its last custom-video frame.

+The ScummVM implementation therefore retains the terminal decoded frame while the remaining PCM plays.
+Escape and Space remain active during that wait.
+Only after the audio tail completes, or the player skips it, does the presentation release its media state.
+In other words, `0x70` marks the end of the packet program, not necessarily the end of the visible and audible presentation.

 High-verbosity logging made the result measurable:

 ```text